 Smoked brownies are going to be your latest dessert obsession.
-When you can enjoy simple ingredients paired with a smoky flavor, that's one easy choice to make smoked chocolate brownies time and time again.
+When you can enjoy rich chocolate paired with a smoky flavor, you'll want to make smoked chocolate brownies time and time again.

 The chocolate flavor in this brownie recipe paired up with a little bit of the smokey taste will have you buying more and more charcoal each time you head to the store.